 In this extraordinary recourse for certiorari, Nuez seeks to set aside the decision of the NLRC and prays for reinstatement with full back wages from the date of dismissal to actual reinstatement without loss of seniority rights and other benefits, an award of P50,000 in moral damages and P50,000 in exemplary damages, attorney's fees of 10% of the total monetary award and other equitable reliefs.
-Nuez avers that NLRC committed grave abuse of discretion in failing to consider the evidence on record and in relying only on the memorandum of PHILCOMSAT; in finding that there was just cause for dismissal; affirming his dismissal which is too harsh and and. in disproportionate a penalty for a minor charge considering his 19 years of good service.
+Nuez avers that NLRC committed grave abuse of discretion in failing to consider the evidence on record and in relying only on the memorandum of PHILCOMSAT; in finding that there was just cause for dismissal; affirming his dismissal which in is too harsh and and. disproportionate a penalty for a minor charge considering his 19 years of good service.

 It is undisputed that Nuez deliberately refused to obey the directive of officer-in-charge Engr.
 Sevilla and his supervisor Sibal.
 The argument that Engr.
-Sevilla is not the immediate superior of Nuez is not an excuse not only because Sibal, the other officer who reiterated the same directive, was his own supervisor but more importantly because it is not required that the officer giving the order must be the immediate superior of the employee, it being sufficient that the officer is the alter ego of the employee.
-In Family Planning Organization of the Philippines, Inc. vs. National Labor Relations Commission,^[1] we said -
+Sevilla is not the immediate superior of Nuez is not an excuse not only because Sibal, the other officer who reiterated the same directive, was his own supervisor but more importantly because it is not required that the officer giving the order must be the immediate superior of the employee, it being sufficient that the officer is the alter ego of the employer with regard to the order and the order relates to the duty of the employee.
+In Family Planning Organization of the Philippines, Inc. vs. National Labor Relations Commission,^[2] we said -